-The discussions of our financial condition and results of operations, incorporated by reference to our Annual Report on Form 20-F filed with the SEC on May 3, 2022 and Exhibit 99.2 to our Form 6-K filed August 11, 2022, contain important information about XORTX's business and its performance for the years ended December 31, 2021 and 2020 and the three and six months ended June 30, 2022, respectively, and should be read together with our consolidated financial statements for the years ended December 31, 2021 and 2020 and the three and six months ended December 31, 2021 and 2020 and the three and six months ended December 31, 2021 and 2020 and the three and six months ended June 30, 2022, respectively, and should be read together with our consolidated financial statements for the years ended December 31, 2021 and 2020 and the three and six months ended June 30, 2022, and Exhibit 99.1 to our Form 6-K filed August 11, 2022 and the other financial information included or incorporated by reference in this prospectus.
+The discussions of our financial condition and results of operations, incorporated by reference to ourAnnual Report on Form 20-F filed with the SEC on May 3, 2022 and Exhibit 99.2 to our Form 6-K filed August 11, 2022, contain important information about XORTX's business and its performance for the years ended December 31, 2021 and 2020 and the three and six months ended June 30, 2022, respectively, and should be read together with our consolidated financial statements for the years ended December 31, 2021 and 2020 and the three and six months ended June 30, 2022, prepared in accordance with IFRS, and the related notes, incorporated by reference to our Annual Report on Form 20-F filed with the SEC on May 3, 2022 and Exhibit 99.1 to our Form 6-K filed August 11, 2022 and the other financial information included or incorporated by reference in this prospectus.
 Our actual results, performance and achievements could differ materially from those anticipated in these forward looking statements as a result of various factors, including those discussed below and elsewhere in this prospectus, particularly under "Risk Factors" and "Cautionary Note Regarding Forward-Looking Statements."